 We aim to minimize risk and liability and safety is paramount in everything we do.
 We are pleased at the generous involvement of the staging area owners and managers and are pleased with the number of volunteers who are veterinarians and horse trainers who have joined EEE.
 We appreciate our volunteers with law enforcement and emergency management experience.
 BUT YOU DO NOT HAVE TO BE A RIDER OR OWN A TRUCK AND TRAILER OR BE A HORSE HANDLER TO HAVE AN IMPORTANT ROLE WITH EEE.
 During incidents, we will always need volunteers willing to be involved as Dispatchers, Communicators, and Staging Area Helpers.
 When no incident is occurring, we need Administrative, Training and Outreach volunteers.

-In addition to evacuations, EEE provides owner awareness programs as well as incident preparation and planning materials.
+In addition to evacuations, technical rescues and emergency transports, EEE provides owner awareness programs as well as incident preparation and planning materials.

 Go to the Are You Prepared? page.
 EEE also offers: